FloatingArrayDesign/MoorDyn/docs/index.rst

    version2

-Welcome to MoorDyn's long-overdue online documentation.
-(STILL IN PROGRESS.)
+Welcome to MoorDyn's (UNDER CONSTRUCTION) online documentation.
 See the pages on this site for information about the operation, usage, and theory of MoorDyn.
-The MoorDyn source code is available on GitHub.
-The standalone C++ code is `here <https://github.com/mattEhall/MoorDyn>`_ and code of MoorDyn-F in FORTRAN is available within the `OpenFAST repository <https://github.com/openfast/openfast>`_.

 About MoorDyn
 -------------